Homestead principle: Anthony de Jasay

 Hungarian political philosopher Anthony de Jasay argued that a homesteader, having a claim prior to any other, must be prima facie considered the owner of the resource, in accordance with the principle "let ownership stand":

 [If] taking first possession of a thing is a feasible act of his that is admissible if it is not a tort (in this case not trespass) and violates no right; but this is the case by definition, i.e., by the thing being identified as "unowned".
-Taking exclusive possession of it is, in terms of our classification of possible acts, a liberty, and as such only a contrary right can obstruct or oppose it.

-14 The opponent of this simple thesis is trying to have it both ways: He is both asserting that the thing has no legitimate first owner from whom a second or nth owner could have legitimately obtained it by agreed transfer, and that there is nevertheless somebody who has been and still is entitled to use the thing and therefore can validly object to being excluded from it.
-But an entitlement to use the thing is an at least partial antecedent ownership claim needing an owner, or the permission of an owner, before it can be made; ownership cannot both exist yet not exist.
+Taking exclusive possession of it is, in terms of our classification of possible acts, a liberty, and as such only a contrary right can obstruct or oppose it.According to de Jasay, opponents to this are claiming that there is no previous owner from which someone else could have properly obtained it, and at the same time that someone is entitled to use it and can object to exclusion from it.
+Entitlement to the thing, de Jasay argues, requires at least partial ownership or the permission of an owner.
+If someone were using it without entitlement because neither they nor anyone else would or could take possession of it previously, then their rights to it are not violated if a third party claims ownership.

-If, on the other hand, the objectors have been using the thing without being entitled to it, because no third party had excluded them by taking first possession, and because they were unable, unwilling, or uninterested to perform the act of taking first possession themselves (whatever that act may consist of), their enjoyment of the thing was precarious, not vested.
-Its appropriation by a third party may have deprived them of an uncovenanted advantage, but it did not violate their rights.